What Is Chinese Overtime?

 - Your fixed salary applies to all weeks, no matter how many hours you work

-- You’ll be paid overtime at one-half your regular rate for the week you worked more than 40 hours
+- You’ll receive overtime pay at one-half your regular per hour rate for the week you worked more than 40 hours

-In most cases, employees don’t need to consent to this agreement; they just need to be told about it.
+In most cases, an employee doesn’t need to consent to this agreement; they just need to be told about it.

 5. You Make Overtime At Half Your Regular Rate